Pur vs. Brita—which water filter pitcher is better?

 The Pur Standard filter can remove or reduce contaminants like chlorine, heavy metals (excluding lead), industrial chemicals and pharmaceuticals.

-So at first glance, the Brita Standard filter is less expensive than the Pur Standard filter, but the Brita Elite filter is more expensive than the Pur Plus filter.
-However, once we consider the number of times you’d need to replace each filter in a year based on the stated filter lifespan.
+At first glance, the Brita Standard filter appears to be less expensive than the PUR Standard filter; however, the Brita Elite filter is more expensive than the PUR Plus filter.
+We considered the number of times you’d need to replace each filter in a year, based on the stated filter lifespan.
+This accounts for countless glasses of water.

 Pitcher quality